skgrange/gissr/README.md

 ## Utility functions

-  - Read shapefiles, GPX, GeoJSON, KML, MapInfo files with `sp_read`, a wrapper for `rgdal::readOGR`.
+  - Read: shapefiles, GPX, GeoJSON, KML, GML, TAB, and File Geodatabases with `sp_read`, a wrapper for `rgdal::readOGR`.
   - Transform projection systems with `sp_transform`.
     - `sp_transform` can also force projections when a spatial object has none.
     - `transform_coordinates` does a similar thing, but for data frames.